 Gianfelice Mario Rocca.
 Mr. Rocca is a member of the Company's board of directors.
 He is a grandson of Agostino Rocca.
 He is the chairman of the board of directors of San Faustin, a member of the board of directors of Ternium, the president of the Humanitas Group and the president of Tenova S.p.A.
 In addition, he sits on the board of directors or executive committees of several companies, including Allianz S.p.A., Brembo and Buzzi Unicem.
-He is the president of Assolombarda and the chairman of the board of the Italian Institute of Technology.
-He is a member of the Advisory Board of Allianz Group, the Aspen Institute Executive Committee, the Trilateral Commission, and the European Advisory Board of Harvard Business School.
+He is president of Assolombarda, the largest territorial association of entrepreneurs in Italy and part of Confindustria (Italian employers' organization).
+In addition, he is member of the EIT Governing Board (European Institute of Innovation and Technology).
+He is board member of Bocconi University.
+He is a member of the Advisory Board of Politecnico di Milano, the Allianz Group, the Aspen Institute Executive Committee, the Trilateral Commission, and the European Advisory Board of Harvard Business School.
 Mr. Rocca is an Italian citizen.

 Paolo Rocca.
 Mr. Rocca is the chairman of the Company's board of directors and our chief executive officer.
 He is a grandson of Agostino Rocca.
-He is also chairman of the board of directors of Tamsa.
 He is also the chairman of the board of directors of Ternium, a director and vice president of San Faustin, and a director of Techint Financial Corporation N.V.
 He is a member of the Executive Committee of the World Steel Association.
 Mr. Rocca is an Italian citizen.